 However, the winds don’t need to be nearly as high when driving.
 The momentum from a moving RV can increase the likelihood of flipping.
 It’s not uncommon to see motorhomes and other large vehicles flip when driving in 50 mph gusts.
 If you experience sustained winds at these speeds, find a safe place to park until they subside.

 Can an RV Withstand a Hurricane?

 An RV can withstand a hurricane in some instances.
 However, we don’t recommend taking chances.
-Manufacturers don’t design RVs to withstand the constant excessive winds of major storms.
+Manufacturers don’t design RVs to withstand the constant excessive winds and flying debris of major storms.
 Experiencing a hurricane in an RV can be a nightmare.

 One of the great things about RVs is that they’re on wheels, so you can move them.
 Hurricanes, unlike tornadoes, don’t appear out of thin air.
 Meteorologists track them for a week or more to give plenty of warning to any individuals in the storm’s path.
 If you plan to RV along the coast during hurricane season, you’ll have plenty of time to evacuate.
 Find a safe place to weather the storm.

 If you plan to RV long-term in a hurricane area like Florida, you may also be subject to additional measures to secure your RV to the ground.
 This includes possible tie-downs into the ground or cement or shutters for your RV windows.

 Is It Safe to Be in an RV During a Lightning Storm?